dionisius-lg/slimphp-api/README.md

 ## Configuration

-Rename `.env.example` to `.env`, then setup the 'datasources' for your application
+Copy `.env.example` to `.env`, then setup the datasources for your application